 Foam rolling is very popular.
 Athletic trainers use it as a part of the warm-up.
 Physical therapists use it as part of their treatment strategy, often to improve extensibility of “short” tissues.

 There is very limited evidence about what benefit, if any, foam rolling confers.
-But there are at least a few studies showing that it leads to short term increases in range of motion that are not accompanied by strength loss.
+But there are a few studies showing it leads to short term increases in range of motion that are not accompanied by strength loss.
 (This is interesting because stretching interventions tend to show increased range of motion that are associated with a loss of strength and power.)

 The purpose of this article is not to question whether foam rolling is effective for anything.
-I’m willing to assume that it is effective in some way for some people.
+I’m willing to assume it works in some way for some people.
 It is hard for me to believe that so many intelligent trainers such as Mike Boyle would be singing its praises unless it was good for something.
 So I’ll give it the benefit of the doubt for purposes of this article.

 1. Does foam rolling “improve tissue quality”?